Alexander Ypsilantis: Death

 After his release, he retired to Vienna, where he died in extreme poverty and misery on 29 January 1828.
-His last wish that his heart be removed from his body and sent to Greece was fulfilled by Georgios Lassanis, and it is now located at the Amalieion in Athens.
+His last wish that his heart be removed from his body and sent to Greece was fulfilled by Georgios Lassanis, and it is now located at the [Holy Church of the All-Great Taxiarchs of the Amalieion Orphanage], a chapel close to the National Garden in Athens.
 His appearance in likenesses and the accounts of his life suggest he had dystrophia myotonica, a congenital multi-system disorder.

 His body was originally buried on St. Marx cemetery.
 Much later, on 18 February 1903, his remains were transferred by members of his family to the Ypsilanti-Sina estate, Schloss Rappoltenkirchen, Sieghartskirchen, Austria.
-His last transfer occurred in August 1964, when he was finally relocated to the Taxiarches Church in Pedion tou Areos, Athens, Greece, 136 years after his death.
+His last transfer occurred in August 1964, when he was finally relocated to the [Holy Church of the All-Great Taxiarchs] in Pedion tou Areos, a city park in Athens, Greece, 136 years after his death.

-Ypsilanti Township, Michigan, in the United States, is named in honor of him.
-Later the city of Ypsilanti, located within the township, was named after his brother Demetrius.